zdebruine/RcppML/docs/reference/nmf.md

 - `"mse"`: Mean Squared Error (default).
 Standard Frobenius norm minimization.

-- `"mae"`: Mean Absolute Error.
-More robust to outliers than MSE.

-- `"huber"`: Huber loss.
-Quadratic for small errors, linear for large errors.
-Controlled by `huber_delta` parameter.

 - `"gp"`: Generalized Poisson.
 For overdispersed count data (e.g., scRNA-seq).
 Use `dispersion` to control per-row or global overdispersion estimation.
 With `dispersion="none"`, equivalent to KL